informatics-isi-edu/hatrac/REST-API.md

   anonymous creation of such a namespace is not supported.
 - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to create or update the namespace.
+- **404 Not Found**: the parent namespace does not exist and `parents=true` query parameter was not supplied to request automatic creation of missing ancestors.
 - **409 Conflict**: the namespace cannot be created due to a conflict with existing state of the service:
   - The _parent path_ does not denote a namespace